sarwarmurshed/supermarket_hazard_detection/fine-tune_existing_models/fine-tune_mobilenet/model/mobilenet_v1/readme.md

-Pretrained model should be here.
+Pretrained model should be stored here.